Gender in advertising: Displays of masculine gender roles

-Car doesn't work: come to our garage(repair center or the dealer ship repair center:ford, cheve even the foreign cars.

-Need a man to smell good cause they smell bad(ok buy them this fregrance or AX body spray and trick him into using it(just manly perfume that pretends to be deodorant.)

 Research found more than 100 advertisements during sports coverage targeted towards men portrayed men as a part of a family, but only 7 of those portrayed said men with emotional aspects and connections with the children in their family.
 In 225 advertisements directed towards children, 7 of them portrayed the role of a father, with 20 of them portraying the role of a mother.
 In 200 commercials during programming directed towards women, only 2 of the advertisements depicted fathers in a supportive role with children.
 Men that fail to meet these standards, or that show feminine traits such as compassion, emotionality can be seen in advertisements as weak, and often as a source of comedy.
 According to the concept of hegemonic masculinity, that suggests a social value is placed on the masculine performance of gender roles, displaying feminine traits such as these results in less favorable treatment than those who display traditional characteristics of masculinity.
 Advertisements that defy male stereotypes were also found to be mainly targeted towards women.